Let’s hear from previous FIT practitioner training attendees first:

 - Resources to self-check FIT skills and fidelity

-Throughout the course and following, I ask you to accumulate 10 hours of practice in FIT practicing on clients, friends, colleagues or family members.
+Throughout the course and following, I ask you to accumulate 10 hours of practice in FIT (if possible) practicing on clients, friends, colleagues or family members.

 Following this meeting your advanced FIT practitioner status will be confirmed and you will receive your certificate via email, certified by Dr Linda Solbrig Consultancy, in affiliation with The University of Plymouth.

-You will then be allowed to use the FIT logo to advertise as offering FIT officially to clients and/or patients and will be included on the official FIT practitioner register hosted by the University of Plymouth on their website.
+You will then be allowed to use the FIT logo to advertise as offering FIT officially to clients and/or patients.

 General competences the FIT advanced practitioner training builds